Keep up with the latest news and events from Suzanne's campaign.

 In the Oregon Legislature, Suzanne was Chair of the Consumer Protection & Public Affairs Committee and a member of the Education & Workforce Development Committee.
 She is recognized as the leading voice for mortgage reform, passing legislation that ensures homeowners facing foreclosure receive timely information about how to request a loan modification and provides them recourse if there is a violation.

-Suzanne was first elected to the US Congress in a special election on January 31, 2012, then elected to a full term in November of 2012.
+Suzanne was first elected to the US Congress in a special election on January 31, 2012.
+She was then elected to a full term in November of 2012, and reelected in November of 2014.
 She serves on the Education and Workforce Committee and the Science, Space, and Technology Committee, where she holds the leadership position of Ranking Member on the Environment Subcommittee.
 Suzanne will be on the November 2014 ballot for her second full term.
 She is also a member of the Progressive Caucus and the Co-Founder and Co-Chair of the Bipartisan STEAM Caucus, which supports increased education and awareness about the importance of linking art and design to Science, Technology, Engineering, and Math (STEM) fields.

 Suzanne and Michael have been married for twenty-nine years.
 Their children, now grown, attended school in the Beaverton School District.
 Suzanne, Michael, and their cocker spaniel, Charley, still live in the family’s home in Washington County.